-- Orientations will be scheduled with families. - Teachers and the principal will post and email a weekly announcement on SchoolSpeak. - Teachers will focus on building individual relationships with students. - Teachers will schedule weekly check-ins, and grade appropriate office hours.

-• It is important for students to learn to communicate their needs with their teachers.
+- Staff will review the survey in preparation for distance learning. - Classroom and content specific teachers will be available throughout the school day to respond to students' questions, concerns, and needs. - Instructional aides and extension personnel will be assigned to support specific grade-levels and/or small groups of students during distance learning. - EAS will support students, parents, teachers, and administration during distance learning through the SST and IEP processes. - Teachers and the principal will use SchoolSpeak to communicate with families. - Middle school teachers will email students directly. - TK 5th grade teachers will post daily assignments to SeeSaw. - Teachers will focus on building individual relationships with students. - Teachers will schedule weekly check-ins, and daily office hours. - It is important for students to learn to communicate their needs with their teachers.
 We recognize that lessons are not one size fits all, and a distance learning format needs to be adjusted to accommodate all students.